 You are the brand.

 As the artist, you are the brand.
 People do not buy art from a business name; they buy it from the artist.
 With that in mind, your domain should include your name.
 Try for a .com extension above all others.
 It is the most common and preferred.

 I switched my nearly 10-year-old domain name on my blog.
-It had nearly 500 posts on it at the time.
-Take the 5-day Personal Brand Challenge to learn how and why I changed.
+It had approximately 500 posts on it at the time.
 It was one of the smartest and best decisions I’ve made about my business and my branding.

 I continue to be amazed at how many artists and other small businesses fail to obtain an email address using their domain name.
 It is hard to say if it is out of not wanting to be inconvenienced, laziness or ignorance that they cling to their Gmail, AOL, Comcast, Verizon, Yahoo or some other free email address.